-- With the Air Locker well supported in an arbor press, apply a thin film of high pressure grease to both bearing journals. - Identify the bearings according to where each was removed from the OE diff, and allocate them to the correct sides of the Air Locker respectively. - Press one of the tapered roller bearing cones onto one of the bearing journals of the Air Locker until the bearing seats firmly against the bearing journal shoulder (Fig. 6.).
+] With the Air Locker well supported in an arbor press, apply a t thin film of high pressure grease to both bearing journals.

+Press the flange side tapered roller bearing cone onto the LH bearing journal of the Air Locker until the bearing seats firmly against the bearing journal shoulder.

-NOTE : Never re-use any bearings which are damaged or worn.
+NOTE: Never re-use any bearings which are damaged or worn.

-Invert the Air Locker and press the second bearing cone onto the opposite bearing journal until the bearing seats firmly against the bearing journal shoulder.
+Invert the Air Locker and press the case side bearing cone onto the RH bearing journal until the bearing seats firmly against the bearing journal shoulder (Fig. 5.).